Cluster

 geosearchstore(mixed $dstkey, mixed $srckey, array|string $position, array|int|float $shape, string $unit, array $options = [])

-Search a geospacial sorted set for members within a given area or range, storing the results into a new set.
+Search a geospatial sorted set for members within a given area or range, storing the results into a new set.

 Cluster|array|false